rrumale/machine-learning-live-labs/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

     Our goal is to learn how customers are classified in the 4 groups, that are the ``LTV_BIN`` groups.
 For this particular workshop we leave outside 3 specific customers so we can use them to demo the test of our models.

-* Create the test table for our Auto ML
+* Create the test table for our Auto ML UI

     ````
     <copy>%script